-On account of Trine's outstanding student-to-faculty ratio of 13:1, there are numerous opportunities for learners to interact with their instructors.
-Trine is devoted to encouraging students, as shown by their 37.9% four-year graduation rate.
+International students need not be worried about feeling out of place due to the fact 5.0% of Trine's undergraduates originate from countries outside the U.S..
+Trine is devoted to encouraging students, as shown by their 45.2% four-year graduation rate.
 In what areas is Trine University doing the best?
 Look into all the college rankings.

 Ball State University is one of the best schools in the United States for Criminal Justice & Corrections.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.